-Norwegian Navy: Norway‘s Navy is small but built specifically to operate within the confined and turbulent waters of the North Sea along its long rocky and mountainous coastline.
-It is over 1000 miles (1750Km) from the North Cape to Stavanger in the south, causing Norway opt for many smaller ships as opposed to a few larger and more expensive vessels.
+Norway‘s Navy is small but built specifically to operate within the confined and turbulent waters of the North Sea along its long rocky and mountainous coastline.
+Over 1000 miles (1750Km) stretch from the North Cape to Stavanger in the south, causing Norway opt for many smaller ships as opposed to a few larger and more expensive vessels.

 |F 301||Bergen||Tromso||Active||High readiness|

 Sleipner Class: Dating from the same era as the Oslo class but largely obsolete with the exception of an improved sonar installed in the late 80‘s.
 The two Sleipner class Corvettes are used as training ships and were due for retirement in 1993, but due to the increased threat in the Northern Fury world, they were retained in service.

 Fast Attack Craft (FAC): The most potent arm of the Norwegian Navy is its fleet of small, fast and deadly FACs.
 These boats use the rugged and mountainous coastline for radar shielding while waiting to ambush passing targets.
 Using their speed and missiles to deal a lethal blow then running back into cover.
 Operating in small groups they use these hit and run tactics is their main means of survival.

 Storm Class: A class of 20 boats that displace only 138 tons each, carry six Penguin I Anti-Ship Missiles (ASM), and have a 76mm gun and 40mm auto-cannon.
 With only a 20-man crew they can deploy quickly and travel at over 30 knots.

 Snogg Class: Only six boats of this class were built, and they only carry four Penguin I ASMs, but also four Torpedoes and one 40mm auto-cannon.
 They are about the same size as the Storm class, have a crew of 19 and a speed of over 30 knots.